benduong2001/benduong2001.github.io/food_recommendation.md

 * Overall, this model does not yet have a procedure for never-before-seen users and restaurants.
 * This model also must acknowledge several considerations:
    * The dataset used is only limited to the customers who willingly and manually wrote a review for a restaurant.
+This model cannot be extended to the general population of more casual resaurant-goers.
+Thus, this model's goal is more so whether a reviewer will review a restaurant or not.
    * This dataset lacks the geo-location of the restaurants, which might be essential to this specific prediction task.
-Realistically, people will be unlikely to eat at a given restaurant if it is far away from their house, and logically can only eat at nearby restaurants, even if the far-away restaurant aligns better with their preferences than their local ones.
+Realistically, people will be unlikely to eat at a given restaurant if it is far away from their house, and logically can only eat at nearby restaurants, even if the far-away restaurant aligns better with their food preferences than their local ones.
 This is a glaring inadequacy of this dataset (and in turn, the tasks that we can do with it).